VinayDeshpande/Visualization_Project2/README.md

 The R script is top50_words_extract.R for both datasets, the processed data is in wikinews_text for wiki news data and huffingtonnews_text.zip for huffington news data.
 The dataset is in dataset folder under whom wiki and huffington folders are for wiki news and huffington news data respectively. top50_words_huff.csv and top50_words_wiki.csv files contain the top 50 words extracted from the dataset.

+#Top 50 words monthly frequency
+We have generated the monthly frequency of each of the top 50 words for both wiki and huffington data.